huggingface/accelerate/docs/source/quicktour.rst

 The :class:`~accelerate.data_loader.DataLoaderShard` subclasses :obj:`DataLoader` to add the following functionality:

-- it synchronizes the random number generators of all processes at each new iteration, to ensure any randomization (like shuffling) is done the exact same way across processes.
+- it synchronizes the torch random number generators of all processes at each new iteration, to ensure any randomization (like shuffling) is done the exact same way across processes.
 - it puts the batches on the proper device before yielding them (unless you have opted out of :obj:`device_placement=True`).

 ..
 Warning::

-    The random number generator synchronization will affect any other potential random artifacts you could have in your dataset (like random data augmentation) in the sense all processes will get the same random numbers (so will apply the same random data augmentation).
-While this is usually fine, you can select the random number generator to synchronize with the :obj:`rng_synchronize` argument of :class:`~accelerate.Accelerator`.
-If using the traditional :obj:`RandomSampler` (with :obj:`shuffle=True` in your :obj:`DataLoader` creation) the only seed you need to synchronize is "torch".
+    The random number generator synchronization will affect any other potential random artifacts you could have in your dataset (like random data augmentation) in the sense all processes will get the same random numbers from the torch random modules (so will apply the same random data augmentation if it's controlled by torch).
+While this is usually fine, you should use the random number generator from the Python :obj:`random` module or NumPy for your data augmentation if you think this will be a problem.

+    The randomization part of your sampler on the other hand should absolutely be done using the torch random number generator (like in the traditional :obj:`RandomSampler`).

 See more details about the internal in the :doc:`Internals page <internal>`.